Dankbon/314-Project-1/README.md

 # 314-Project-1
- Finding Truth Values of p and q.
+ Finding Truth Values of conjunction, disjunction, exclusive or, conditional, and biconditional statements for inputs p and q.